matthew-plusprogramming/template-react-project/README.md

 # :building_construction: Template React Project (TS)

-A template TS React project which comes with materializecss, some template styles, and
+A template TS React project which comes with materializecss, some template styles, and some template react configurations!

 ## Getting started: